Cardinals beat Brewers, both clinch postseason berths - WHIZ News

 ST. LOUIS (AP) — Harrison Bader tripled and homered to help the St. Louis Cardinals clinch a postseason berth on the final day of the regular season with a 5-2 win over Milwaukee, and the Brewers also earned a playoff spot Sunday via help on the West Coast moments later.

+“You had to throw some of the expectations out the window not knowing what to expect after taking those couple weeks off and all those doubleheaders and so many new guys,” Cardinals first baseman Paul Goldschmidt said.
+“It was very different, very fulfilling to make the playoffs.”

-The Brewers (29-31) locked up the eighth seed and a third consecutive postseason berth after the Padres beat San Francisco 5-4 in a game that ended about 15 minutes later.
+The Brewers (29-31) locked up the eighth seed and a third consecutive postseason berth after the Padres beat San Francisco 5-4 in a game that ended about 15 minutes after St. Louis’ victory.
 The Giants finished with an identical record as the Brewers but lost out on a tiebreaker due to an inferior intradivision record.

+“It’s fitting for 2020 and everything we went through,” Brewers left fielder Christian Yelich said.
+“It felt just as good as past years.
+This year’s a unique one.
+There’s so many challenges we had to go through on a daily basis behind the scenes, things you don’t deal with in a normal year.”

 Milwaukee will face the top-seeded Dodgers in Los Angeles in a three-game series that also starts Wednesday.